LindaAidoo/Capstone--HTML-CSS/README.md

-# Capstone--HTML-CSS
+# Resume Capstone Project--HTML-CSS
-I used html and a CSS to create a a resume
+I used HTML and CSS to create a resume.